 Serbia adopted the Law on Foundations of the Education System in 2009 to address this issue.
 This law was meant to provide opportunities for the marginalized, economically disadvantaged and internally displaced students in Serbia.

 A major inequity gap exists for children with special needs.
-According to a 2010 statistic, only one per cent of children with disabilities has access to pre-primary education.
+According to a 2010 statistic, only 1% of children with disabilities have access to pre-primary education.
 These children are also more likely than non-disabled peers to drop out of school.
 Resources are particularly scarce for students with physical impediments.

 In 2008, UNICEF signed a Memorandum of Understanding with the Ministry of Labour and Social Policy to address inequity.
 The goals in the Memorandum were to establish a foster care system for children with disabilities as well as establish new standards for accountability and protection of child rights.